Female Sexual Desire: An Evolutionary Biology Perspective

 Below, my questions are in bold and Kim’s responses follow.

-Usually when one reads evolutionary accounts of how men and women differ in their sexuality, you hear a lot about how it is evolutionarily advantageous for men to copulate with many partners, in order to spread their genetic material as widely as possible, whereas it is evolutionary advantageous for women to focus on a single partner who will be likely to stick around and help her raise her offspring.
+Usually when one reads evolutionary accounts of how men and women differ in their sexuality, you hear a lot about how it is evolutionarily advantageous for men to copulate with many partners, in order to spread their genetic material as widely as possible, whereas it is evolutionarily advantageous for women to focus on a single partner who will be likely to stick around and help her raise her offspring.

 However, you view the evolutionary evidence quite differently.
 What evolutionary pressures do you see impacting males versus females, and how does this differ from the traditional account?